 Make a plan for taking your dog out to potty.
-Practice.
 Do you know when the noise is usually at its worst and can you work around that?
 Are your fences and/or leash and harness secure?
-Otherwise sedate dogs have been known to panic and run off on noisy holidays.
+Dogs who are usually sedate have been known to panic and run off on noisy holidays.
 Don’t let that happen.
-Keep your gates locked, your dogs’ collar or harness and ID tags on, and put some redundancy into your safety system.
+Keep your gates locked, your dogs’ ID tags on, and put some redundancy into your safety system.

-LOSE that idea that you should make your dog “tough it out.”
-There is nothing to be gained from that.
-In fact, it’s fine to comfort your dog if that helps her.
-You can’t reinforce the emotion of fear, and helping a dog through a tough time is not “coddling.”
-(It’s possible to reinforce behaviors associated with fear, but that is a subject for another post.
-If a dog is really scared, it’s a non-issue.)
-Assess what is most helpful to your dog: a cuddle, some lap time, a ride in the car, being in her crate with a food toy, or hiding by herself in a secluded place.
-Then help her do it.
+LOSE that idea that there’s something wrong with comforting your dog.
+Helping a dog through a tough time is not “coddling.”
+Assess what is most helpful to your dog: a cuddle, some lap time, sweet talk, being in their crate with a food toy, or hiding by themselves in a secluded place.
+Then help them do it.

 Kinsler, L. E., Frey, A. R., Coppens, A. B., & Sanders, J. V. (1999).
 Fundamentals of Acoustics (4th ed.).
 Wiley.